-Born and raised in the city of Tangier in Morocco in 1304, Ibn Battuta was raised from a Muslim family of legal scholars.
-At the age of 21 in 1325, he went for a pilgrimage in Mecca eager to learn and seek for adventure.
-He traveled along Northern Africa’s coast on the way to Egypt riding a donkey all by himself.
+Born and raised in the city of Tangier in Morocco in the year 1304, Ibn Battuta was born and raised from a Muslim family of legal scholars.
+At the young age of 21 in 1325, he decided to leave and went for a pilgrimage in holy site of Mecca eager to learn, explore and seek for adventure.
+He traveled far and wide along Northern Africa’s coast on the way to Egypt riding a donkey all by himself.

 When Ibn Battuta reached Tiemcen city, he heads out on a pilgrimage trail where he may have passed through valleys without seeing any towns for many days, just camel herders and Berber camps.
 Ultimately, he encountered a group of travelers who are also pilgrims.

-Just like Ibn Battuta, the pilgrims included in the caravan are all thrilled about their hajj, it was a big study tour of the World of Islam.
-For the former, it’s a chance to gain awareness of law and religion and to interact with other Muslim scholars.
+Just like Ibn Battuta, the pilgrims included in the caravan are all excited and thrilled about their hajj, it was a really big study tour of the World of Islam.
+For the former, it is a chance to gain awareness of law and religion and to interact with other Muslim scholars.
 In Dar al-Islam, he may also have considered looking for work as an Islamic judge after getting education certificates from great scholars of that time.

 After arriving at the port of Algiers, the travelers camped at the city walls and waited for other pilgrims to join the group.
 Next, they headed to forests before getting to Bijaya city where Ibn Battuta got sick yet he continued with the journey.